hughobrien/psu-constitution/README.md

 	7. They liaise with the President during the department hubs that take place during the semester.

-	8. They will act as the closest point of contact for our class reps, should any issues arise.
+	8. They will act as the closest point of contact for our Class Representatives, should any issues arise.

 	9. One Faculty Rep will be elected as the Faculties Officer on the PSU Executive.